SilkRose/Pony/stories/deternal/deternal.md

 "Me too."

 Pinkie cried fully now.
-"I miss Rainbow and Rarity so much still."
+"I still miss Rainbow and Rarity so much."

-Twilight started to cry, too.
+Twilight cried as well.
 "I miss them too…"

 As they lay there crying together, Twilight felt it begin.
 Applejack was dying in her sleep, and Twilight was dying with her.

-Twilight didn't know what to do, so she just held onto Pinkie tight and cried until the end.
+Twilight didn't know what to do, so she just held onto Pinkie tightly and cried until the end.

 Applejack had died, and so had Twilight Sparkle.